cfsamson/rust_starter_webapp_local/README.md

 ### web.rs

 The web server.
-When the server finds a available port to use (by default it tries in the range 8080-8090 before it stops), we start the web browser and points it to our webpage. **This is only set up for windows.
-We'll need to add a `cfg` flag seperating the shell commands between windows and osx/linux it you want it to work there**.
+When the server finds a available port to use (by default it tries in the range 8080-8090 before it stops), we start the web browser and points it to our webpage.
 Look here for further info: [https://doc.rust-lang.org/beta/std/process/struct.Command.html][link1]

 ### data.rs